shopsys/shopsys/UPGRADE-14.0.md

         -   they were renamed to `tid` everywhere, so you should do the same
     -   as the docker setup for running acceptance tests was improved, makefile commands (`run-acceptance-tests-base` and `run-acceptance-tests-actual`) should be used to run tests
     -   add `closeOnClick` to all toast messages, as even though this should not be necessary (it is the default option), it does not work without it

+-   add new argument to enable personalized search and refactor stores ([#2999](https://github.com/shopsys/shopsys/pull/2999))

+    -   additional `userId` argument is added to search queries that is used for `Luigi's box`, this unique `userIdentifier` is generated and saved in persisted store
+    -   `useStoreHydration` is renamed to `usePersistStoreHydration`
+    -   product image during navigation (back in history between products) was not changing, this was fixed by adding `key` prop to gallery component
+    -   in order to improve cookies handling we have refactored this logic for setting cookies
+        -   now we use `CookieStore` to store values for cookies in `Zustand` and then whole store is being synchronized to cookies
+        -   during app initialization cookies are set to `CookieStore`
+        -   `LastVisitedProduct` is also refactored for use `CookiesStore` instead of using and handling cookies directly
+        -   `createUserConsentSlice` is removed and `userConsent` data is part of `createUserSlice`
+        -   we have discovered issue with Zustand store session during SSR, when setting values on server session was not destroyed and was used also for next session, this was solved by moving `CookiesStore` to `Context`, as it is the recommended way to handle such cases
+    -   domainConfig is moved from `SessionStore` to `Context` for easier handling and solve issue with SSR session (see previous comment from cookies refactoring)